gr82morozr/codereview/README.md

 ```
 #!/usr/bin/env python3
 """
-Version: 1.0.3
+Version: 1.1.0

 This script filters a large log file by removing lines based on two criteria:
   1. Removal regex patterns (specified in the config)
   2. Timestamp filtering – only lines whose timestamp (extracted via a regex)
      falls within a configured FROM_TIMESTAMP and TO_TIMESTAMP range are kept.

-For lines that cannot be parsed for a timestamp, the script buffers them and
-waits until a line with a valid timestamp is found.
-Then:
+For parallel processing, the file is first split into chunks at "safe boundaries."
+A safe boundary is defined as a split point where two consecutive lines both yield a
+valid timestamp (according to the expected log format).

+Each chunk is processed in parallel:
-  - If the valid timestamp is older than FROM_TIMESTAMP, the entire buffered block
+  - If the first valid timestamp in a chunk is older than FROM_TIMESTAMP, the entire
-    (including lines with no timestamp) is discarded.
+    chunk is discarded.
-  - If the valid timestamp is later than TO_TIMESTAMP, processing stops.
+  - Within a chunk, if a line’s valid timestamp exceeds TO_TIMESTAMP, processing stops
-  - Otherwise, the buffered block is flushed (i.e. written to output) and further
-    lines are processed in “output mode.”

-The output file is written in the same order as the input and no two consecutive empty
+    for that chunk.
+  - Removal patterns are applied per line.
-lines are written.
+  - Two consecutive empty lines are not written.

+After processing, chunks are merged in order and written to the output file.

 Progress is printed (in percentage) based on the file’s byte size.